Bill Roemer

 William "Bill" Roemer (born August 21, 1956) is a member of the Ohio House of Representatives, since 2019, representing the 31st district.
 The district encompasses the majority of western and northern Summit county.
 A Republican, he is serving his fourth term in the House of Representatives.
+In 2026, he considered a run for the Ohio Senate but declined to enter the race, citing family reasons.